General Expectations

 When wearing the uniform outside College hours

-If students choose to wear their school uniform in public on other occasions, eg. after school, it is still to be worn as the complete uniform and students will adhere to the College expectations, with appropriate outer garment (blazer/sports jacket).
+If students choose to wear their school uniform in public on other occasions, for example, after school, it is still to be worn as the complete uniform and students will adhere to the College expectations.

 Tattoos